yyccli/Notes-on-Algorithm-Design-and-Analysis/README.md

 # Notes-on-Algorithm-Design-and-Analysis

-Notes on Algorithm Design and Analysis by Xiaofeng Gao
+Hi, this is Bob, a student taking *Algorithm Design and Analysis* by Xiaofeng Gao.
+I want to show my notes here and hopefully it may have some help to you. ^^

+If you want to contact me, mail bob_li@sjtu.edu.cn.